Ecclesiastical differences between the Catholic Church and the Eastern Orthodox Church: Apostolic succession and sacraments

-Some Orthodox Churches do not require baptism in the case of a convert already baptized in the Catholic Church.
+Some Orthodox Churches do not require baptism of a convert already baptized in the Catholic Church.
 Most Orthodox Churches allow marriages between members of the Catholic Church and the Orthodox Church.
 For example, the Church of Greece would allow an Orthodox man to marry a Catholic bride in its church, providing the wife vows the children will be baptized Orthodox.

 Because the Catholic Church respects their celebration of the Mass as a true sacrament, intercommunion with the Eastern Orthodox in "suitable circumstances and with Church authority" is both possible and encouraged.

 The Catholic Church allows its clergy to administer the sacraments of Penance, the Eucharist and Anointing of the Sick to members of the Eastern Orthodox Church, if these spontaneously ask for the sacraments and are properly disposed.
 It also allows Catholics who cannot approach a Catholic minister to receive these three sacraments from clergy of the Eastern Orthodox Church, whenever necessity requires or a genuine spiritual advantage commends it, and provided the danger of error or indifferentism is avoided.
 Catholic canon law allows marriage between a Catholic and an Orthodox only if permission is obtained from the Catholic bishop.